swetha679/SERIAL-IN-SERIAL-OUT-SHIFTREGISTER/README.md

 **AIM:**

-To implement the  SISO Shift Register using Verilog and validating their functionality using their functional tables
+To implement the  SISO Shift Register using Verilog and validate their functionality using their functional tables

 **SOFTWARE REQUIRED:**